Calibrated Uncertainty for Molecular Property Prediction using Ensembles of Message Passing Neural Networks: Discussion

-A major advantage of the proposed method is the possibility to distinguish between epistemic and aleatoric uncertainty in the predictions.
-Capturing epistemic uncertainty may be especially important in the area of atomic structure analysis.
-In some other areas, where a lot of data is available, it may be sufficient to model aleatoric uncertainty, which cannot be reduced with more data, and reduce epistemic uncertainty with large amounts of training data.
-Chemical space, however, is so vast that it is not feasible to gather enough training data to cover the entire domain~\cite{gomez-bombarelli, polishchuk2013}.
-Thus, identifying cases beyond the training data distribution where the model is not expected to perform well is more critical.
-In particular, distinguishing between epistemic and aleatoric uncertainty can be utilised in a screening system for atomic structures in the following way: If the epistemic uncertainty of a prediction is low, the aleatoric uncertainty indicates the expected error.
-If, on the other hand, the epistemic uncertainty is high, there is a high level of disagreement in the ensemble and therefore low confidence in the prediction, and the system can automatically fall back to a more accurate method such as DFT~\cite{bhowmik2019}.
-The specific thresholds for decision making can be tuned depending on the data, application and computational resources available.
+A major advantage of the proposed method is its ability to quantify and distinguish between epistemic and aleatoric uncertainty in the predictions.
+Both types of uncertainty are necessary to asses the total uncertainty and thus for obtaining well calibrated uncertainty estimates in and out of the training data distribution.
+Modelling aleatoric uncertainty explicitly is important for capturing heteroscedastic noise in the data and thereby making input dependent predictions of the noise wheres capturing epistemic uncertainty is especially important in tasks where it is expected to encounter out of distribution instances.
+Chemical space is so vast that it is not feasible to gather enough training data to cover the entire domain~\cite{gomez-bombarelli, polishchuk2013}.
+Thus, identifying cases beyond the training data distribution where the model is not expected to be accurate is critical.
+For example, distinguishing between epistemic and aleatoric uncertainty can be utilised in a screening system for atomic structures.
+If the epistemic uncertainty of a prediction is low, the aleatoric uncertainty indicates the expected error.
+If, on the other hand, the epistemic uncertainty is high, there is a high level of disagreement in the ensemble and therefore low confidence in the prediction, and the system can automatically fall back to a more accurate and computationally expensive method such as DFT~\cite{bhowmik2019}.
+In an active learning setting, the epistemic uncertainty is important for detecting out of distribution candidates that can be included in the training data to make the model generalise better on a wider domain.
+The specific confidence thresholds for decision making can be tuned depending on the data, application and computational resources available.